AsbDaryaee/Node.js-ToDoList/README.md

 1. Clone this repository to your computer
 2. Install dependencies using npm install
+3. Connect the app to your database
-3. Start the server with npm start
+4. Start the server with npm start
-4. Open your web browser and go to http://localhost:3000
+5. Open your web browser and go to http://localhost:3000

 ## Contributing